-Clarity of concepts and consistency of nomenclature are trademarks of a research field across its specializations, facilitating transdisciplinary communication and education.
-As research and knowledge of mitochondrial physiology expand, the necessity for harmonizing nomenclature concerning mitochondrial respiratory states and rates has become apparent.
+Clarity of concept and consistency of nomenclature are key trademarks of a research field.
+These trademarks facilitate effective transdisciplinary communication, education, and ultimately further discovery.
+As the knowledge base and importance of mitochondrial physiology to human health expand, the necessity for harmonizing nomenclature concerning mitochondrial respiratory states and rates has become increasingly apparent.
 Peter Mitchell's concept of the protonmotive force establishes the links between electrical and chemical components of energy transformation and coupling in oxidative phosphorylation.
-This unifying concept provides the framework for developing a consistent terminology of mitochondrial physiology and bioenergetics.
-We follow IUPAC guidelines on general terms of physical chemistry, extended by concepts of open systems and irreversible thermodynamics.
+This unifying concept provides the framework for developing a consistent nomenclature for mitochondrial physiology and bioenergetics.
+Herein, we follow IUPAC guidelines on general terms of physical chemistry, extended by the concepts of open systems and irreversible thermodynamics.
 We align the nomenclature of classical bioenergetics on respiratory states with a concept-driven constructive terminology to address the meaning of each respiratory state.
-Standards for evaluation of respiratory states must be followed for the development of databases of mitochondrial respiratory function in species, tissues and cells studied under diverse physiological and experimental conditions.
+Furthermore, we suggest uniform standards for the evaluation of respiratory states that will ultimately support the development of databases of mitochondrial respiratory function in species, tissues and cells studied under diverse physiological and experimental conditions.
+In this position statement, in the frame of COST Action CA15203 MitoEAGLE, we endeavour to provide a balanced view on mitochondrial respiratory control, a fundamental introductory presentation of the concept of the protonmotive force, and a critical discussion on reporting data of mitochondrial respiration in terms of metabolic flows and fluxes.

-Keywords: Mitochondrial respiratory control, coupling control, mitochondrial preparations, protonmotive force, chemiosmotic theory, oxidative phosphorylation, OXPHOS, efficiency, electron transfer system, ETS; proton leak, LEAK, residual oxygen consumption, ROX, State 2, State 3, State 4, normalization, flow, flux
+Keywords: Mitochondrial respiratory control, coupling control, mitochondrial preparations, protonmotive force, chemiosmotic theory, oxidative phosphorylation, OXPHOS, efficiency, electron transfer, ET; proton leak, LEAK, residual oxygen consumption, ROX, State 2, State 3, State 4, normalization, flow, flux

-164 Box 1:
+Box 1:

-- 166 In brief:
+- 173 In brief:

-- 167 mitochondria
+- 174 mitochondria

-- 168 and Bioblasts
+- 175 and Bioblasts

 - Does the public expect biologists to understand Darwin's theory of evolution?

 - Do students expect that researchers of bioenergetics can explain Mitchell's theory of chemiosmotic energy transformation?